 Healthcare statistics show an alarming increase in the incidence & prevalence of Breast Cancer in Pakistan.
-Breast cancer awareness is a sensitive subject in Pakistan, as our social behavior generally restricts women to discuss it openly with family members and medical professionals.
+Breast cancer awareness is a sensitive subject in Pakistan, as our social behaviour generally restricts women to discuss it openly with family members and medical professionals.
 As a consequence, women might generally feel hesitant to discuss any initial abnormality, which can otherwise be cured.

 - Breast Cancer is the most common type of Cancer in Women worldwide